ColoursofOSINT/findmydevice/README.md

 `FMD locate cell` will only send you the cell location.

+#### FMD Ring
+`fmd ring` lets the phone ring with you default ringtone.

+The phone will ring for 15 seconds.
+If you send `fmd ring long` it will ring for 3 minutes.

+#### FMD Lock
 `fmd lock` locks the device and displays a message that you can configure in the settings.
 If you lost you device and didn't configured a message you can just write `fmd lock (your message)` and it will be shown.
 After locking your phone a splashscreen with your preconfigured or send via sms message will be shown.
 You are now locked out of your phone and are able to move to the lockscreen of android via the android controls     `○   <`.
 Now you can enter your pin, password, fingerprint or other locking method and unlock your phone.

-`fmd ring` lets the phone ring with you default ringtone.

-The phone will ring for 15 seconds.
-If you send `fmd ring long` it will ring for 3 minutes.
+#### FMD stats

+#### FMD Delete
+`fmd delete` is capable of deleting you phone.
+For this you have to configure a pin in the settings and enable this option.
+When you than send the command you have to add the pin at the end.
+For example:

+`fmd delete <your pin>`

+#### FMD Camera
+`fmd camera` takes a picture from the camera you selcted(Back/Front) and sends it encrypted to the server.
+When you log in to the server you will be able to view the picture by presisng the picture icon.

 ## 4. Settings
 ### FMD delete